-- Providing investigators with high quality research design and analysis assistance for their grant applications.
-We also conduct monthly studios (third Wednesdays 11:30 a.m. to 1:00 p.m.) with lunch, where three RDAP faculty members meet with researchers in small groups for almost one-to-one discussions of the attendee’s research.
+- Providing investigators with high-quality research design and analysis assistance for their grant applications.
+We also conduct monthly studios (third Wednesdays from 11:30 a.m. to 1 p.m.) with lunch, where three BERD faculty members meet with researchers in small groups for almost one-to-one discussions of the attendee’s research.

 - Act as a liaison to ensure that the educational needs in both quantitative and qualitative methods, individually tailored to students and young investigators are met.

-- Develop and adopt new methodology as needed for specific clinical and translational research.
+- Develop and adopt new methodologies as needed for specific clinical and translational research.

 Chair | Department of Biostatistics | UF College of Public Health and Health Professions | UF College of Medicine

 Research Assistant Professor | Department of Biostatistics | UF College of Public Health and Health Professions | UF College of Medicine